Bruceli-iscool/Lascal/docs/repl.md

 # Lascal REPL
 The Lascal Repl is a program bundled with Lascal that provides the ability to run Lascal snippets.
+For example:

+    > println 5;
+    5
+    >